jewelsofthought/neshama/site/posts/tol/old/tae/tae_questions.md

 ## Unification

 We unify because we truly want the same things.
-We don’t unify because we want to be able to express our own individual truth.
+We don't unify because we want to be able to express our own individual truth.
 But now that we have individuated, how do we cohere again?

 ```
 Unity is strength: